 Cash entered on 31 December 2018.
 Invested from 2 January 2019.
 Performance monitored in SharePad.

 The model portfolio is theoretical.
-The main reason for this is that psychological biases hinder our performance when real money is on the line.
+The main reason is that psychological biases hinder our performance when real money is on the line.
 Please see FAQs for further details.

 FH Model portfolio objectives